The Four Stages of Learning

 Stage 3: We are Consciously Skilled – we know that we have this skill.
 We know that we know.

-Stage 4: We are Unconsciously Skilled – we don’t know that we have this skill (it just seems easy).
+Stage 4: We are Unconsciously Skilled – we don’t know that we have this skill (it seems too easy).
 We don’t know that we know.